HyperKagura/Djixit/README.md

 # DJIXIT - web-site dummy for games

-Site is based on Django + Postgres
+Site is based on Django + Postgres + Django Channels

+For more info see `/tutorial/Tutorial.md`

 ### Happy Birthday, Malisinha! :birthday: